 Alex is bizarre, to put it simply.
-At the age of ten, he was struck in the head by a meteorite, bringing on a few health conditions such as epilepsy.
-Despite his bizarre-ness, Alex is a lovable, yet geeky, character who will make you laugh and cry.
+At the age of ten, he was struck in the head by a meteorite, bringing on a few health conditions, such as epilepsy.
+Despite his bizarre-ness, Alex is a lovable and geeky character who will make you laugh and cry.

 This book is told from Alex’s point of view, as he chronicles his life up to the point where he is stopped in Dover with a urn of ashes and 113 grams of marijuana.
 Having been taken by the police, Alex tries to explain why and how he ended up in that situation.
-This story is about an unlikely friendship, death, illness, and there’s quite a bit of info about astronomy and neurology.
-But don’t think that this book was boring in any way because of the astronomy and neurology-it only adds to the story!
-The Universe Versus Alex Woods was highly humorous and heartbreaking-a great read!
+This story is about an unlikely friendship, death, and illness; plus there’s quite a bit of info about astronomy and neurology thrown in.
+The Universe Versus Alex Woods was highly humorous and heartbreaking –– a great read!

 Overall: I loved this book.
-Alex is witty, curious, and geeky- a perfect combination that makes him standout in his small town- as if being hit by a meteorite hadn’t put him into the spotlight enough.
-Mr. Peterson was cranky, old, and later- ill, yet he was still one of my favorite characters.
-The Universe Versus Alex Woods reminded me of John Green’s books- not in the same genre/voice, but in the way that it makes you feel and think.
+Alex is witty, curious, and geeky –– a perfect combination that makes him stand out in his small town –– as if being hit by a meteorite hadn’t put him into the spotlight enough.
+Mr. Peterson is cranky, old, and, later, ill, yet he was still one of my favorite characters.
+The Universe Versus Alex Woods reminded me of John Green’s books –– not in the same genre/voice, but in the way that it makes you feel.
 I would recommend this book to anyone who is a fan of John Green or is interested in realistic and witty books about teenagers.